 Hepatitis can be caused by:

-Liver disease can also be caused by inherited disorders such as cystic fibrosis or hemochromatosis, a condition that involves having too much iron in your body (the excess iron deposits in the liver).
+Liver disease can also be caused by inherited disorders such as cystic fibrosis or hemochromatosis, a condition that involves having too much iron in your body.

 How severe hepatitis is depends on many factors, including the cause of the liver damage and any illnesses you have.
 Hepatitis A, for example, is usually short-term and does not lead to chronic liver problems.

 You may not have symptoms when first infected with hepatitis B or C. You can still develop liver failure later.
 If you have any risk factors for either type of hepatitis, you should be tested often.

 You will have a physical exam to look for: